 The Table is also an expression of God’s mission in Christ, empowered by the Holy Spirit.
 As God has extended his hospitality toward us, we open the table to those who would say yes to God’s welcome.
 They join us at the table and become fellow sharers in the goodness of God.

-We envision The Table becoming a multiplying movement of Jesus communities networked together under a common mission of encountering, embodying, and extending the reconciling love of God in Christ in neighborhoods and networks all over Indy.
+We envision The Table becoming a multiplying movement of Jesus communities networked together under a common mission of encountering, embodying, and extending the presence of Christ in neighborhoods and networks all over Indy.

 Find out more